jacubero/Resume/html/sources/certifications.rst.txt

 * Describe the VMware NSX Virtualization Platform and how its features and components benefit the data center.

-* Identify real life use cases where NSX can either solve or enhance current data center network operations and/or limitations.
+* Identify real-life use cases where NSX can either solve or enhance current data center network operations and/or limitations.

 * Respond to any technical challenges due to diverse environments and emerging products.